Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 India's architectural treasures need no introduction.
 The immortal Taj Mahal is one of the most recognisable monuments in the world.
 Tourists will also be fascinated by the opulence of Tirupati Balaji, the richest temple in the world, and Golden Temple, one of Sikhism's holiest shrines.

 India is synonymous with vibrant, colourful festivals such as Holi, the festival of colours, and Diwali, the festival of lights.
 The spicy cuisine is superb, enjoyed by millions of people worldwide.
-Indian music, theatre and film is unique.
+Indian music, theatre and film are unique.

 The endless list of attractions simply goes on and on in this vast and varied land.